jonallured/jonallured.com/_posts/2009-12-25-finding-the-mouse-position-when-an-event-fires.md

 ---
 layout: post
-title: Finding the Mouse Position When an Event Fires
+title: Finding the Mouse Position When an Event Fires | Jon Allured
 ---

 {{ page.title }}